henryaspegren/bverify-old/README.md

 # Proofs
 The various proofs used by BVERIFY are in their own package and can be ported to any language

+# Tests
+TBD

+# Benchmarks
+All benchmarking code is in the benchmark source folder.
+Benchmarking results are stored in the __analysis__ folder.
+The Java benchmarking source code generates CSV output files which are stored in the __anaylsis/benchmarking__ folder.
+Additionally there are python scripts to analyze the benchmarking results and visualize the data in the __analysis/datavisscripts__ folder.